18 Jun Can teachers really deliver enterprise education?

 The second is that teachers have not been fully equipped to teach enterprise.
 Entrepreneurship has so long been labelled the ‘you’re born with it’ subject that we’ve neglected it.
 And because we don’t help to nurture it in schools, it’s the children who drop out of school, who don’t fit our description of ‘academic’ who go on to start a business.

-Therefore, I strongly believe the business community has a role to play in empowering teachers to be able to deliver enterprise education in the classroom.
+The business community has a role to play in empowering teachers to be able to deliver enterprise education in the classroom.

 In helping children learn the traits of entrepreneurship, the focus must be on developing the right attitudes and characteristics.
 This is why I am passionate that we instil these attitudes as early as possible because they are more readily adopted in our formative years.
 We stand a greater chance of nurturing these characteristics through primary enterprise, in particular.

 This was one of the driving factors behind developing storybooks rather than a prescriptive course of teaching and learning.
 Children don’t need to be taught the mechanics of running a business; all of this can be learned at college or in higher education.
-They need the right mindset and an understanding of how the world works and how they can go out there and change it.
+They need the right mindset and an understanding of how the world works and a belief that they can go out there and change it.
 This is why teachers should be able to deliver enterprise if they are given the right tools.

-As enterprise educators, the Clever Tykes team realised we had to create an extensive and comprehensive teachers guide to explain some of the key points of the stories and suggest effective ways of developing the right skills.
-The guide also provides ways of integrating enterprise education into a primary curriculum which so desperately needs an element of enterprise and other life skills.
+As enterprise educators, Clever Tykes realised we had to create an extensive and comprehensive teachers guide to explain some of the key points of the stories and suggest effective ways of developing the right skills.
+The guide also provides ways of integrating enterprise education into a primary curriculum which so desperately needs an element of enterprise education and other life skills.

 Arm a teacher with the right resources and they will deliver.